Dosis De Amor

-Dosis De Amor is the twelfth studio album by Dominican singer Frank Reyes.
+Dosis De Amor (English: Dose of Love) is the twelfth studio album by Dominican singer Frank Reyes.
 It was released on December 20, 2005, by J & N Records and JVN Musical Inc. Eight of the twelve tracks were successful singles, with seven of them having their own music videos.
 One of the singles, "Princesa", peaked at number 1 on the Billboard Tropical Airplay chart.